chaudharydeepanshu/Files-Tools/README.md

 **For Image:-**
 -  Convert Images - Images To PDF.
+-  Modify Image - This allows you to crop, flip and rotate any image.
+In crop, there are various options such as 'custom', 'specific' (which allows you to crop in any aspect ratio), and some predefined common aspect ratios ('11', '43', '34', '169').

 | Document Tools | Merge PDF | Split PDF | Modify PDF |
 | ---- | ---- | ---- | ---- |